nicsig/config/.vim/after/plugin/README/README.md

 while we debug some issue (`$ vim -Nu /tmp/vimrc`).
 Otherwise, you may be able to reproduce a bug, that no one else will.

-Note that for some files, you can't write a guard:
+Note that for some scripts, you can't write a guard:

         • nop.vim
         • matchparen_toggle.vim